-The aim of LFP2 is to build the skills and confidence of local Aboriginal artists, providing them access to professional Aboriginal artists who work in a contemporary way.
-It’s challenging the stereotypes of Aboriginal artists and giving them the freedom to express their individuality in new mediums and different concepts.
+The aim of the Left Field Project is to build the skills and confidence of regional Aboriginal artists, providing them access to professional Aboriginal artists who work in a contemporary way.
+LFP challenges the stereotypes of Aboriginal artists and gives them the freedom to express their individuality through new mediums and concepts.

 Blacktown Arts Centre